Frequently Asked Questions About Amsterdam

 The good news: the old joke about Amsterdam having four seasons a day is just not true.
 The bad news: at times it seems like it could be true anyway.

 Overall Amsterdam has the same mild climate as the rest of the Netherlands, but the weather in Amsterdam remains somewhat unpredictable.

 Huh?
 We don’t.
 Well, actually, we do — but only on certain occasions.
 Orange is the color of the Dutch Royal Family, which hails from the House of Orange.
 But you probably want a more extensive explanation.

 About this page

 The Amsterdam FAQ is written by the Amsterdam locals at DutchAmsterdam.
-This article will be updated whenever we feel like it.
+This article is updated whenever we feel like it — or when statistics and other facts must be brought up to date.
 If you want to know when that happens, follow us here.